 Output Fields

-Output fields define how to process the raw output from an agent:
+Output fields define how to process the raw output from a step:

 • generatedText: Extracts only the final generated content (code, text, etc.)